gem0303/work-heatmap/README.md

 ![Screenshot](http://i.imgur.com/W4eud4g.png)

 ### User Preferences
+You can set your user preferences by going to Debug > Open Preferences File.
+Then you'll add the preference at the end of this json file.

 If you want to hide the circle heatmap markers to the left of the line number, add this to your brackets.json user preferences file:
 ```
 "work-heatmap.gutterEnabled": false